hamidahoderinwale/astro_site/src/pages/posts/understandinghumility.md

 New to the office, and as an individual with relative human decency, I have to introduce myself.
 So I begin spewing the most convoluted set of phrases this person likely has ever heard.

 For someone, if I had to try and explain what I was thinking while saying this nonsense, it probably was along the lines of “Don’t mention specifics because what if she works in the same field as me?
-They’ll start asking me questions…then I’ll sound dumb”, “Name-drop institutions and basic functions and they’ll go along their way ” and “don’t just name-drop because no one cares and no one likes a humble bragger”.
+They’ll start asking me questions…then I’ll sound dumb”, “Name-drop institutions and basic functions and they’ll go along their way” and “don’t just name-drop because no one cares and no one likes a humble bragger”.

 Not-so-inexplicably, my efforts to “be (intrinsically) humble” came across, and they very candidly explained that “being humble” which I assume they meant in an extrinsic fashion wouldn’t get me very far in life.